daisygunn/around-the-world/README.md

 [View the website here](https://daisygunn.github.io/around-the-world/)

-This website has been produced to provide a platform for an Educational geography game for children aged 8-12, it offers questions in a quiz format to test their knowledge on capital cities around the world.
+This website has been produced to provide a platform for an Educational geography game for children aged 8-12, it offers questions in a quiz format to test their knowledge of capital cities around the world.

 In addition to the home page this website also features:
 - The 'Play Game' page